The short answer to how often you should wash/change your sheets is: It depends. On average, most experts recommend weekly washings.

 - You or your partner sweat a lot

-- You or your partner has a contagious illness
+- You or your partner has a cold or the flu

 - A pet sleeps in bed with you

-Not only are you sleeping in your own dirt, sweat, body oils, and skin cells, but you’ve also got a colony of dust mites taking up residence on your bed rent-free.
+If you’re not already washing your sheets weekly, now’s the time to start.
+Not only are you sleeping in your own dirt, sweat, body oils, and skin cells, but dust mites can also reside on your bed.

-These eight-legged creatures are invisible to the eye, so don’t even bother looking for them.
-If you do happen to see some creepy crawlers in your bed, those are most likely bedbugs, and that’s a whole other issue.
+Dust mites are invisible to the naked eye, but if you do see some creepy crawlers in your bed, those are likely bed bugs, a whole other issue.

-Dust mites aren’t the only things lurking in your bed sheets.
-There are plenty of germs, too!
-If you’ve got something contagious like the cold or flu, you’re also spreading all those germs around your bed, too.
+Dust mites aren’t the only things lurking in your bedsheets.
+There are plenty of germs, too.
+If you’ve got something contagious like the cold or flu, you’re also spreading those germs around your bed.

 Before you toss your linens into the washer, check the label for any precautions and follow the instructions.
 If your linens can’t be washed in scalding water or placed on high heat in your dryer, then try hanging them out in the sun to dry.
 Sunlight is a natural antimicrobial agent, and it also kills mites.

 To be on the safe side, plan to wash your sheets once per week.
-To make the chore more manageable, have a second set of sheets on hand.
+To make the chore more manageable, have a second set of sheets ready to go.
 That way, when it’s time to change the bed, you’ll have a clean set of linens waiting.
 Then you can wash two sets of bedding together the following week.

 If you’ve been battling a contagious illness, make sure to change your bedding as soon as you’re better to prevent the risk of reinfection.